Promotion

 INDIVIDUAL NOTES:

-• Anthony Callin scored his third career shorthanded goal Wednesday night.
+• Anthony Callin recorded the first hat trick of his professional career on Wednesday night.

 TEAM NOTES: